-The EducationUSA network consists of hundreds of advising centers in 180 countries.
+The EducationUSA network consists of hundreds of advising centers in more than 175 countries and territories.

 EducationUSA advising centers may be located in U.S. embassies and consulates, or in a variety of partner institutions, including Fulbright commissions; bi-national cultural centers; U.S. nongovernmental organizations (NGOs) such as AMIDEAST and American Councils/ACCELS; and foreign NGOs, universities, and libraries.
 These centers share a common goal: assisting students in accessing U.S. higher education opportunities.

 EducationUSA services are available to accredited U.S. higher education institutions only.
 Institutions must be accredited by an accrediting body recognized by the U.S. Department of Education.

 Advising centers are staffed by EducationUSA advisers, many of whom have first-hand experience studying in the United States.
 Advisers adhere to EducationUSA ethical standards, abide by the EducationUSA policy regarding working with commission-based recruitment agents, and have U.S. State Department-approved training about the U.S. higher education system and application processes.
 Regional Educational Advising Coordinators (REACs) provide guidance, leadership and training to advisers.
 EducationUSA staff at the U.S. Department of State also partner with additional staff at the Institute of International Education (IIE) to support EducationUSA activities.

 In addition to providing print and online materials at EducationUSA Advising Centers, advisers reach prospective student audiences through fairs and outreach events at local schools, universities, and other public venues.
 Extending outreach beyond personal interaction, the network reaches millions of students through websites, webinars, and social media platforms.